16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 4. Build a Consultative Selling Strategy

 “The best salespeople have always been helpful.
 When you're selling a product or service, it's hard to go wrong if you're genuinely looking to help the other person.
 That's really when selling becomes more than just sales.
+It becomes all about building a genuine, meaningful relationship instead of just selling what you have to someone.”

 A good sales strategy is long-term; there’s no substitute for making a positive lasting impression.
 Don’t miss out on a future potential sale because you weren’t helpful.

-6. Use the PAS Framework
+5. Use the PAS Framework for Outreach

 Qualify Your Leads as Part of Your Sales Strategy